Common Lisp the Language, 2nd Edition

 This argument specifies the action to be taken if the

-is :output
+:direction is :output or :io and

 a file of the specified name already exists.
 If the direction is

-, this argument is
+:input or :probe, this argument is

 ignored.